CS-Tao/PanoramaToCube/README.md

 # PanoramaToCube
-This is a java program to convert Panorama to cubemap.
+This is a java program which can convert Panorama to cubemap.